knu/sup/README.md

 If called as `vcs`, the name of SCM detected is printed for each given path.

+## OPTIONS
+The following command line arguments are supported:

+*   `-q`

+    Suppress warnings like "VCS unknown".

+*   `-r`

+    Update directories recursively according to a file named `.sup` which should list the names of subdirectories to process.
+Empty lines and lines starting with `#` are ignored, lines starting with `-` or `!` are regarded as negative patterns, and those starting with `+` or otherwise, are regarded as positive patterns.
+    Surrounding space characters are trimmed, and shell wildcards are available.

+    In recursion, symbolic links are ignored for security reasons.

 ## BUGS

 -   The name obviously collides with the legendary tool "SUP"